 Know Your Stuff

 In addition, you want to make sure you know your stuff going into this appointment.
 I know you are not a professional, but you live every day with this disorder.
 Nobody understands ADHD as well as someone who is living with it.
 You want to make sure your therapist at the bare minimum meets these criteria before you begin ADHD therapy:

 Critera for a good therapist

-- A good therapist is a good listener: I have, unfortunately, sat in the office of a few therapists who were not right.
+- A good therapist is a good listener: I have, unfortunately, sat in the office of a few therapists who were not right for me.
 ADHD therapy is going to involve you talking about YOUR symptoms and issues because it is a spectrum disorder.
-That means that just like fingerprints, nobody?s symptoms are all the same, and they don?t affect us all the same way.
-You don?t want someone on your team who is only going to drone on about how much they know and never let you get a word in edgewise.
+That means that just like fingerprints, nobody’s symptoms are all the same, and they don’t affect us all the same way.
+You don’t want someone on your team who is only going to drone on about how much they know and never let you get a word in edgewise.
 Remember, you are paying for this.

 Beginning ADHD therapy is exciting and you are going to learn so much about yourself.
 You are going to learn tips, tools, and tricks.
 The tools are there to make your life work in a way you never imagined was possible.
 It is IMPERATIVE that you don?t let someone who is misinformed or just plain mean mess this up for you.
 Find an amazing therapist, and start on the ride of your life.